zzt93/Daily-pracitce/java/kwic/README.md

 allow the user to delete lines from original list and re-output alphabetized list
 Performance: Both space and time
 Reuse: To what extent can the components serve as reusable entities

+## Question:
+ - pipe and filter: change of data representation from string to line with index?
+ - event: code duplication of children of InputEvent